Nenkai/gt-modding-hub/docs/ps3/basics/easier_ways_to_mod.md

+---
+icon: material/plus
+---

-# Easier ways to mod
+# :material-plus: Easier ways to mod

 Ways to avoid PDIPFS exist to allow modding game files more easily.